-Nimuhe a known sorceress and enemy of Camelot had taken the castle so effortlessly it would have been laughable had it not been his home that had fallen.
+Nimueh a known sorceress and enemy of Camelot, had taken the castle so effortlessly it would have been laughable had it not been his home that had fallen.
 The king had stayed behind to give his son and a few others the time needed to escape.
 Glancing back at his comrades on his heels he fought a grimace.

 They needed to get beyond Nimuhe’s reach, if there was such a place, and make camp for the night so he could decide what was to be done.

 “Yes, Gaius.”
-The prince’s tone was not friendly but that was to be expected and only quelled the physician momentarily.
+The prince’s tone was not friendly but that was to be expected given the circumstances and only quelled the physician momentarily.

-“Of course, your advice is much welcome.”
-His words were respectful but his tone spoke the truth his words denied.
+“Of course, your advice is always welcome.”
+His words were respectful, but his tone spoke the truth his words denied.
 He did not believe Gaius would have anything of use to impart.
 For the whole of his life Gaius had been nothing but a doddering old physician, puttering about in his rooms giving out horrid medicines to help the ailing citizens of Camelot.
 Knowledgeable to be sure, wise at times even, but not a battle-hardened knight of the realm and thus of little use given their current situation.

 “Well, sire, I believe you are overlooking one momentous fact that impacts your plans.”

 “Oh, really, and what might that be?”
 He knew he was on thin ice, but he must persevere, to do any less would be folly.

-“Nimuhe is a sorceress, sire.
-So all your plans can be easily undone by her with little effort.”
+“Nimueh is a sorceress, sire.
+So, all your plans can be easily undone by her with little effort.”
 The look of pure disdain that overtook the young princes face confirmed his fears, Arthur was discounting magic far too easily.
 Understandable really, he’d never truly seen magic in action, not on the scale that it would be used now.

 “Yes, sire.
 However, the magic users you’ve faced in the past were young, inexperienced, most untrained.
 Nimuhe survived the purge, she’s kept herself hidden all these years, and despite her appearance she is in fact older than I am.”
 He saw the moment his words sank in.
 Both the prince and his knight exchanged looks of unease.